Minnie Miñoso’s family sheds ‘tears of joy,’ just as elected Hall of Famer would have

-So sweet because Minnie, the “Cuban Comet” also known as “Mr. White Sox,” was awarded entry into Cooperstown by the Golden Age Era committee on Sunday.
-Yet sad knowing the unassuming star outfielder and third baseman who played 12 of his 17 major league seasons with the White Sox, died in 2015 without enjoying the experience of receiving the phone call Charlie and Sharon took on his behalf Sunday night.
+So sweet because Minnie, the “Cuban Comet” also known as “Mr. White Sox,” was awarded entry by the Golden Days Era committee on Sunday.
+Yet sad knowing the unassuming star outfielder and third baseman who played 12 of his 17 major-league seasons with the Sox, died in 2015 without enjoying the experience of receiving the phone call Charlie and Sharon took on his behalf Sunday night.

 “It means a great deal,” Charlie said.
 “We just wish that Dad were here to enjoy it.”

-If Minoso, a seven-time American League All-Star between 1951 and 1960 and baseball’s first Black Latino, felt slighted about not getting voted in by the Baseball Writers Association while he was alive, he didn’t show it.
+If Miñoso, a seven-time American League All-Star between 1951 and 1960 and baseball’s first Black Latino, felt slighted about not getting voted in by the Baseball Writers’ Association of America while he was alive, he didn’t show it.

-Gil Hodges, Jim Kaat, fellow Cuban Tony Oliva, Buck O’Neil and Bud Fowler also were named, the latter two by the Early Days committee.
-This was the first time Minoso, O’Neil and Fowler had a chance to make the Hall under new rules honoring Negro League contributions.
+Gil Hodges, Jim Kaat, fellow Cuban Tony Oliva, Buck O’Neil and Bud Fowler also were named, the latter two by the Early Baseball Era committee.
+This was the first time Miñoso, O’Neil and Fowler had a chance to make the Hall under new rules honoring Negro League contributions.

-Minoso’s family was cautiously optimistic he would get the 12 necessary votes on 16 ballots from the Golden Era committee members.
+Miñoso’s family was cautiously optimistic he’d get the 12 necessary votes on 16 ballots from the Golden Days Era committee members.

 “He’s still present.
 Just in a different form.”